SurajSonawane2415/USB-OTA-Bootloader-Integrated-Custom-STM-Board/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-I would like to express my heartfelt gratitude to [Prof. Sidharth Tallur](https://www.ee.iitb.ac.in/web/people/siddharth-tallur/) for his invaluable guidance and support throughout my internship at [WEL Lab, IIT Bombay.](https://www.ee.iitb.ac.in/~wel_iitb/index.php) I also extend my sincere thanks to Mr. Ankur Agrawal, Maheshwar Manghgat, and Amit Shete for providing the resources and creating a supportive environment that greatly facilitated my learning and growth during this period..
+I would like to express my heartfelt gratitude to [Prof. Sidharth Tallur](https://www.ee.iitb.ac.in/web/people/siddharth-tallur/) for his invaluable guidance and support throughout my internship at [WEL Lab, IIT Bombay.](https://www.ee.iitb.ac.in/~wel_iitb/index.php) I also extend my sincere thanks to Mr. Ankur Agrawal, Maheshwar Manghgat, and Amit Shete for providing the resources and creating a supportive environment that greatly facilitated my learning and growth during this period.

 ## Resources